 1. Be careful not to use more paper than necessary at meetings and events.
+Distribute as many documents as possible beforehand by e-mail, or just make them available online for anyone interested.
 Some neighborhood meetings we have attended have handed out so many paper reports that picking up the leftover handouts took several minutes.
 When people are not reading reports or leaving them behind in the meeting room, that's a signal that you are giving out more than you need to.
 An alternative is to ask anyone who wants a copy of the treasurer's report to raise a hand to request it.
 Give a verbal report of the highlights for the sake of transparency, but maybe not everyone needs the paper copy.

 2. Provide recycling at all neighborhood functions.
 In addition to the benefits of allowing society to reuse materials, recycling often calls to mind how much we consume.
 We know it's a little extra trouble to provide a recycling container, but after a few meetings, it will become routine.